reyestech/NMAP-Runbook/README.md

 <img src="https://i.imgur.com/3cnmaEu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-## NMAP | Runbook
+<h1> NMAP: Scanning is an ART </h1>
 <h2>Hector M. Reyes  | SOC Analyst </h2>
 </h1> Group 17: Script K™</h1>
 <h1> NMAP: Scanning is an ART </h1>
+NMAP Runbook

  ### [Alternative Link | Google Docs | NMAP Runbook](https://docs.google.com/document/d/e/2PACX-1vTemK9_PhnSCm1t8OFJdnwBazk3Qu-vFYuyQzL8kMIGuWRmmnMAOO7PeK4xsDEDs2Hn-lhxUjx_WcON/pub)

-<h2>Description</h2>
-Nmap, "Network Mapper," is a robust network exploration and security auditing tool.
-It is an open-source software initially created by Gordon Lyon, known by his pseudonym "Fyodor Vaskovich."
-The tool is currently maintained and developed by a community of contributors.
-Nmap can be used on different platforms, including Linux, Windows, and macOS.
 <img src="https://i.imgur.com/fSmgUTl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />

+<h2>Description</h2>
+"Nmap," short for "Network Mapper," is a powerful tool for analyzing networks and performing security assessments.
+Gordon Lyon created the software, also known as "Fyodor Vaskovich."
+It is an open-source software that is constantly being improved by a community of developers.
+Nmap is versatile and can be used on multiple platforms, including Linux, Windows, and macOS.<br />

-Network Mapping
+ <br> Network Mapping <br />
-Network mapping identifies and illustrates a computer network's components, connections, and structures.
-It involves data collection, analysis, and visualization to create a comprehensive network map.
-By creating a network map, we can understand how devices are interconnected within a network, which is crucial for effective network management, troubleshooting, and security measures.
+Network mapping identifies and visualizes a computer network's components, connections, and structures.
+It involves collecting data, analyzing it, and creating a comprehensive network map.
+By making such a map, we can understand how devices are interconnected within a network.
+This understanding is crucial for effective network management, troubleshooting, and security measures.

 Port Scanning <br />
-One of Nmap's core functionalities.
-It scans a target host for open, closed, and filtered ports.
+One of Nmap's core functionalities is scanning a target host for open, closed, and filtered ports.
 This information is critical for comprehending network architecture and identifying potential vulnerabilities.
 - <b > Identifying open, closed, and filtered ports on a target host.
 - <b > Techniques include TCP SYN scan, TCP connect scan, UDP scan, etc.
 - <b > Users can customize scan parameters such as speed and intensity.